OSGeo/gdal/gdal/doc/source/development/rfc/rfc83_use_of_project_sponsorship.rst

 +++++++++

-The co-maintainer will produce a monthly report (typically in a shared spreadsheet) with the tasks he/she has tackled, typically pointing at tickets and pull requests, and the amount of hours spent during the reported period.
+The co-maintainer will produce a monthly report (typically in a shared spreadsheet) with the tasks they have tackled, typically pointing at tickets and pull requests, and the amount of hours spent during the reported period.

 Who can apply ?